alg810/CardServerProxy/plugins/CacheCoveragePlugin/README.CacheCoveragePlugin.txt

 switchovers at the same time.

 NOTE:
 - Adds a 'Cache' page to the status web (admin users only).
+Mouseover column titles for explanations.
 - Requires CSP 0.9.1RC r192 or newer.

 - Default cw validity is assumed at 10 secs, for profiles/contexts that have something else manual config is required.